nemborkar/100DaysOfCodeLogs/Round02.md

 ## Log

+### 20210318 Day22
+Built a small Dunder Mifflin paper ordering app on Kintone
+Understood how kintone workflows function; it's mostly Process Management (Status, Action, Assignee) Also looked into Logiless and Asteria APIs.
+Logiless is fine because it simplifies ordering stuff on various sites but I'm not so sure about Asteria.
+Seems like a middleman pushing their way in...

 ### 20210317 Day21
 Got the handover for the entire project from the senior engineer today
 Gonna build stuff with kintone tomorrow
 Looked into ways to combine APIs to limit API calls
 Also read about BCR (best conceivable runtime)
 Gotta think and plan carefully before pitching a code-optimized solution to an org who has chosen a low code, no code solution